 We’ve racked our brains but can’t think of anywhere else in the world where the whole country shuts down officially for an annual sporting event.

-There are no qualifying rounds and the 2 teams are always the same; arch rivals Somerset and St George’s.
+There are no qualifying rounds and the teams are always the same; arch rivals Somerset and St George’s.
 The setting alternates each year between their home venues.
 Each year around 15,000 people, some dressed in their best outfits, some wearing very little, watch the rivals battle it out.

 The host ground has a special section reserved for visitors to Bermuda and complementary cricket guides are provided for the unacquainted.
 Elsewhere around the ground, many Bermudians will have staked out their positions in advance, some even constructing temporary shelters with lumber and plastic sheeting.